University of Missouri - Columbia Archives

 6-2.
 Transferring.
 Two methods are used to transfer departmental or office records to the University Archives: (1) periodic transfer of departmental or office records housed at the Records Center to Archives custody and (2) physical transfer of records from the originating department or office directly to Archives custody

 6-2-1.
 In August of 2000, the box transmittal number recorded on the Records Center box label and Transfer of Records to Archives Form UM 34A was changed from a sequential numbering system to use of the accession number.
 The former system was similar to the accession number, also beginning with an "A" and using the last two digits of the current year, but the remaining numbers ran sequentially throughout the year.
-As of August 2000, the box transmittal number is comprised of the accession number and individual boxes are differentiated by the additional notation of "Box 1," "Box 2," etc.
+As of August 2000, the box transmittal number is comprised of the accession number and individual boxes are differentiated by the additional notation of "Box 1," "Box 2," etc. As of 2018, the UM34A form shifted to an electronic format and submission process to Records Management for adding to boxes to Records Center storage.

 6-3.
 Accessioning.
 All records and materials transferred to the University Archives, whether by Records Center transfer or by office transfer, must be recorded in the Accession Register and assigned an accession number.

-6-6.
+6-5.
 Records Storage.

-6-6-2.
+6-5-2.
 Storage at Records Center

-6-6-2-1.
-Each container description noted on the UM-34A form needs to have the Collection Number and the Accession Number written on each line where the description of a separate box begins.
-This may be added to a form already prepared by a department by typing the numbers above the Box Number and Record Description Location lines for each new box.
-This notation is added for each new box on the UM-34A, so that the information gets entered into the Records Management Division's database for each box transferred to the Records Center for storage.
+6-5-2-1.
+Each container description noted on the electronic UM-34 form needs to have the Collection Number and the Accession Number written on each line where the description of a separate box begins.
+This notation is added for each new box on the UM-34, so that the information gets entered into the Records Management Division's database for each box transferred to the Records Center for storage.

 Return to the Table of Contents